 The Making of The Modern Corporation and Private Property

 Born in 1895, Berle completed AB and MA degrees at Harvard College before entering Harvard Law School in 1914.
 The United States did not enter the war until April 1917, but American society was divided by the war as soon as it started in August 1914.
-These divisions were partially ethnic, with many German- and Irish-Americans opposing American entry into the conflict, but they are also related to region and social class.
+These divisions were partially ethnic, with many German- and Irish-Americans opposing American entry into the conflict, but the divisions were also related to region and social class.
 While many Anglophile upper-class New Englanders instinctively favored the British from the outset, Berle, who was of partly German ancestry, declared that he was indifferent to whether “the Hohenzollerns” or “the French entrenched interests behind Clemenceau and so forth were to be the masters of Europe.”
 Since “Harvard declared war in 1914, right off the bat,” Berle’s time at college was “a rather bitter period”.
 Berle enlisted in 1917 despite his reservations about President Wilson’s decision to abandon neutrality by declaring war on Germany.
 He did his military training in Plattsburg, New York where he met Means, his future co-author.
 The two men ended up sharing a bunk bed.
 Gardiner Means came from a broadly similar social background and was also the son of a minister.
 Means was intellectually gifted and entered Harvard when he was eighteen to study chemistry.

 The war interrupted their career plans.
 The site of their officer training was culturally significant, as the Plattsburg Barracks were the epicenter of the so-called “Plattsburg Movement,” a social movement that had begun in 1912.
 This movement sought to promote the altruistic moral ideals associated with military service among American businessmen: businessmen who were reserve officers would run their companies with the public interest rather than the profit motive in mind.
 Private donors who supported this ideal had funded a training camp for would-be officers in Plattsburg that was dubbed the “businessmen’s camp.”
 The key idea among the proponents of the Plattsburg Movement was that modern America was too selfish, too driven by the profit motive and that business leaders needed to give back to the community through unpaid military service on weekends and during the summer months.
 In effect, the Plattsburg Movement was about promoting a non-commercial ethos among the American business class.

 By the time Berle and Means had enlisted, officer-training camps modelled on Plattsburg had been opened across the United States, thanks to the efforts of General Leonard Wood, a military man with center-left political views, and former President Theodore Roosevelt.
 In 1912, Roosevelt ran for the presidency as a third-party candidate on a so-called “New Nationalism” platform that included increased military spending and a variety of progressive reforms that frightened the pro-business faction of the Republican Party.
-Wood’s progressive beliefs, which brought him into conflict with US business interests during the military occupation of Cuba, informed his approach to military reform and left a lasting influence on US Army culture.
-Today, US military men are often stereotyped as monolithically pro-business and politically conservative: Wood and his many allies in the Progressive-era armed forces help us to refute this common idea, since they advocated government limitations on the profit-making activities of firms.
+Wood’s progressive beliefs, which brought him into conflict with U.S. business interests during the military occupation of Cuba, informed his approach to military reform and left a lasting influence on U.S. Army culture.
+Today, U.S. military men are often stereotyped as monolithically pro-business and politically conservative: Wood and his many allies in the Progressive-era armed forces help us to refute this common idea, since they advocated government limitations on the profit-making activities of firms.